Natural gas storage: Intrastate pipeline companies and local distribution companies

 Intrastate pipeline companies use storage facilities for operational balancing and system supply as well as to meet the energy demand of end-use customers.
 LDCs generally use gas from storage to serve customers directly.
 This group operates 148 underground storage sites and account for 40 percent of overall storage deliverability and 32 percent of working gas capacity in the US.
 These operators include Consumers Energy Company and the Northern Illinois Gas Company (Nicor), in the US and Enbridge and Union Gas in Canada.

 Independent storage service providers

 The deregulation activity in the underground gas storage arena has attracted independent storage service providers to develop storage facilities.
 The capacity made available would then be leased to third-party customers such as marketers and electricity generators.
 It is expected that in the future, this group would take more market share, as more deregulation takes place.
 Currently in the US, this group accounts for 18 percent of overall storage deliverability and 13 percent of working gas capacity in the US.

 Location and distribution

 Europe

 As of January 2011, there were 124 underground storage facilities in Europe.

 Gas Infrastructure Europe (GIE) reports 254 existing facilities or planned expansions in its Gas storage database.

 Most member states have a minimum storage requirement that covers at least 15% of their annual gas consumption.
+In 2022, the requirement was 80% for 1 November, rising to 90% for 2023 and 2024, and reducing to 83% for 2025.